Milan’s Bull Mosaic Gets Spun to Pieces

 Milan’s iconic bull mosaic in the Galleria Vittorio Emanuele II is getting a much-needed makeover after years of enthusiastic (and literal) foot traffic—locals and tourists alike have been grinding their heels on the bull’s testicles and spinning three times for luck, leaving a crater where the “lucky spot” once stood.
 Dating back to the 19th century, the…

-Sign in to read teasers, or upgrade to Research Pro to commission a new dossier for this episode.
+Sign in to read teasers, or upgrade to Research Pro to commission intelligent report for this episode.
 Learn more →

 Show notes